iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.2.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> The visit was quick and to the point.
+He diagnosed my cellulitis due to an injury to my leg and called in a prescription to my drugstore.
+Much faster and easier as well as cheaper than an urgent care or ER visit.
+My insurance covered the entire cost of the visit.<br> :date: __2021-01-02 02:09:38__

+> Very good<br> :date: __2020-12-31 02:01:34__

+> Very courteous and caring.
+Very patient with me and extremely helpful.<br> :date: __2020-12-31 01:36:18__

+> Very easy to use.
+The physicians are helpful & pleasant.
+It is a great option when you want to be seen right away from convenience of your home.<br> :date: __2020-12-30 15:47:58__

+> Excellent<br> :date: __2020-12-29 17:19:08__

+> I have used these physicians twice now and they are very professional and helpful.
+They were able to figure out the problem and send in prescriptions to my pharmacy.
+I will use them more often for me and my family.<br> :date: __2020-12-29 16:37:34__

 > Easy to use.
 Doctor was really nice.<br> :date: __2020-12-27 06:39:01__

 > Quick easy effective!<br> :date: __2020-12-26 16:20:35__